phpuech/OT_Analysis/README.md

 ## Visualization documentation

-Click on the Help button in the interface or
+Click on the Help button in the interface or use (here with firefow, but any browser will do)

 ```
 firefox https://phpuech.github.io/user_doc.html